How to do Stained Glass – Our 12 Week Experience

 As red was an absolute must for my poinsettia, I decided to bite the bullet buy my own from an online glass supplier, at a cost of about £16.

 You can easily find and download stained glass templates online, offering a wide range of designs.
-Websites and craft communities provide both free and paid printable templates you can use as a guide for cutting your glass pieces.
+Websites and craft communities provide printable templates you can use as a guide for cutting your glass pieces.

-Be careful, though, not to use a design that is copyrighted, as this can land you in trouble for copyright theft.
-We made a point of buying the templates we used (for about a fiver each), just so we were covered when it came to showing our designs on this blog.
+Be careful, though, when downloading templates.
+Some designs are copyrighted and using them without permission (or payment) can land you in trouble for copyright theft.
+We made a point of buying the individual templates we used, just so we were covered when it came to showing our designs on this blog.
+But you can also buy template books online.

 The remaining weeks of the course were spent bringing our designs to life.
 For my husband, the bee and honeycomb proved to be a complex challenge.
 Each tiny piece had to be cut with precision and the bee’s intricate details meant using the glass grinder frequently to get the shapes just right.
 He also used different glass textures to add dimension to the wings and body of the bee.